 An Interview with Khaled Hassanein

-December 3, 2021 | Hamilton, ON
+December 3, 2021 ·

-Contributed by Perspective
+Contributed by: Perspective

 How has your upbringing and experiences shaped your thoughts on producing future leaders?